fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     BankCustomer customer2 = new BankCustomer(firstName, lastName);
     ```

-1. Add code that creates a third instance of the `BankCustomer` class using the third constructor.
+1. To create a third object named `customer3` that uses your third constructor, add the following code to the Program.cs file:

     ```csharp